Scoliosis – a lateral curvature of the spine.

 There is nothing I can do about the way my back looks.
 Some people say they really can’t notice it, to me, it runs through my head constantly.

-I find the more you know about the balance of muscles around the spine and the way your body will move differently to others, will help understand how to help discomfort.
+I find the more you know about the balance of muscles around the spine and the way your body will move differently to others, will help understand how to help the discomfort.
 I know lots of people who take part in physio to understand the way the body will move differently and work on certain muscles as they will be uneven.

 The older I get and the more I travel, the less I concentrate on my scoliosis.
 The less I actually overly care about the way I look, and in some way, what anyone thinks about me.